x4lva/react-weather-app/README.md

+# React Weather

-# Implementation of the interface for the weather API
+Implementation of the interface for the weather API

 ## Installation